 From: General Secretariat of the Council

 To: Delegations

-No. prev. doc.: 10570/23
+No. prev. doc.: 5309/24

+No. Cion doc.: 12413/22

-Subject: Proposal for a REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL establishing a common framework for media services in the internal market (European Media Freedom Act) and amending Directive 2010/13/EU
+Subject: Proposal for a Regulation of the European Parliament and of the Council establishing a common framework for media services in the internal market (European Media Freedom Act) and amending Directive 2010/13/EU

-Mandate for negotiations with the European Parliament
+- Letter to the Chair of the European Parliament Committee on Culture and Education